naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/supertest-tutorial-getting-started-and-own-environment-preparation.md

 ## Project Structure

-The following is the file structure of a SuperTest Interface Automation Test project, which contains test configuration files, test case files, test tool files, and test report files.
+The following is the file structure of a SuperTest API Automation Test project, which contains test configuration files, test case files, test tool files, and test report files.
 It can be used for reference.

 ```Text
 SuperTest-Jest-demo